Krist-Marrakesh/Hybrid-Hotel-Recommendation-System-Based-on-Friends-Recommendations/Documentation.md

 + x<sub>l</sub>: Is the identity shortcut connection, which adds the input of the block to its output.
 By stacking these ResBlocks, we can build a very deep and powerful network that can learn highly complex and abstract feature representations without sacrificing training stability.
 This is our primary engine for generalization.

-2. Complete Network Topology & Data Flow
+2. Complete Network Topology & Data Flow.

 The DCN-R follows a well-defined data flow from input to final prediction.
 #Input & Embedding Layer
 The model accepts raw features and transforms them into a unified numerical representation.